EESSI/docs/docs/site_build/site_cvmfs.md

 **6. Regenerate the `.cvmfscatalog` files by publishing an empty transaction**

-This is already taken care of by the `$INGEST_SCRIPT` in the step above.
-If you don't want to use that script, you'll have to implement this step yourself.
+This is already taken care of by `$INGEST_SCRIPT` in the step above.
+The patterns in `.cvmfsdirtab` must use the same repository-relative versions path as `VERSIONS_SUBPATH`; otherwise the expected nested catalogs will not be created.

 **7. Open a new transaction, update the Lmod cache for your site installs, and publish the transaction**

-This is already taken care of by the `$INGEST_SCRIPT` in step 5 above.
-If you don't want to use that script, you'll have to implement this step yourself.
+This is already taken care of by `$INGEST_SCRIPT` in step 5.
+The cache is updated below `${VERSIONS_SUBPATH}/<eessi_version>` in the site repository.
+The script will use an Lmod installation from the site repository when one is available, and otherwise falls back to `software.eessi.io`.

 **8. Cleanup local files**